-- 1.8.1 World Championships are only organised upon the authority of the ICF Board of Directors and only in the events given in the competition programme. - 1.8.2 Changes to the organisation of the World Championships may only be made by the process documented in the contract between the ICF and the HOC. - 1.8.3 The competition programme is decided by the ICF Board of Directors. - 1.8.4 The competition schedule is the responsibility of the ICF.
-The ICF will consider the broadcasting needs and / or other external factors affecting the schedule.

-1.8.5 - Jury

-- 1.8.5.a During the World Championships, the supreme authority rests with the Jury; - 1.8.5.b The Jury consists of three (3) persons; - 1.8.5.c The ICF Board of Directors appoints the members of the Jury; - 1.8.5.d One of these members is named Chair of the Jury.
+- 1.8.1 World Championships are only organised upon the authority of the ICF Board of Directors and only in the events given in the competition programme. - 1.8.2 Changes to the organisation of the World Championships may only be made by the process documented in the contract between the ICF and the HOC. - 1.8.3 The ICF Board of Directors will determine the competition programme, based on the recommendation of the concerned Technical Committee. - 1.8.4 The competition schedule is the responsibility of the ICF.
+The ICF will consider the broadcasting needs and / or other external factors affecting the schedule. - 1.8.5 Jury. - 1.8.5.a During the World Championships, the supreme authority rests with the Jury; - 1.8.5.b The Jury consists of three (3) persons; - 1.8.5.c The ICF Board of Directors appoints the members of the Jury; - 1.8.5.d One (1) of these members is named Chair of the Jury. - 1.8.6 Awards. - 1.8.6.a The awards are given according to the ICF protocol guidelines; - 1.8.6.b The medals are awarded as follows: - 1st place: a gold medal - 2nd place: a silver medal - 3rd place: a bronze medal - 1.8.6.c In the crew boat/board events or team events, each athlete will receive the appropriate medal;

-1.8.6 - Awards

-- 1.8.6.a The awards are given according to the ICF protocol guidelines;

-- 1.8.6.b The medals are awarded as follows:

-- 1st place: a gold medal

-- 2nd place: a silver medal

-- 3rd place: a bronze medal

-- 1.8.6.c In the crew boat events or team events, each athlete will receive the appropriate medal;

-- 1.8.6.d To maintain the formality of the ceremony the athletes receiving medals must wear their national team uniforms.
+1.8.6.d - To maintain the formality of the ceremony the athletes receiving medals must wear their national team uniforms.

-1.8.7 - Nations Cup
+1.8.7 - Nations Cup.